animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 after an orderly shutdown and subsequent restart of the GemFire data node.

-To enable persistence with Spring Data for GemFire, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
+To enable persistence with Spring Data for VMware GemFire, set the `persistent` attribute to `true` on any of the `<*-region>` elements, as the following example
 shows: